 Three species of hawk have earned the name “Chicken hawk” due to their attacks on chickens.
 These are red-tailed, Cooper’s and sharp-shinned hawks.
 The good news is there are several ways to protect your chickens – many of which you never thought of.

-Having a raised coop, deck, or shrubs that your chickens can hang out under makes for both safe and happy fowl.
+Having a raised chicken coop, deck, or shrubs that your chickens can hang out under makes for both safe and happy fowl.
 They’ll often congregate in the shade to cool off, but will also have a place to hide if a predator appears.

 A large breed dog that gets on well with your chickens can be an excellent deterrent from not only birds of prey, but other predators.
 Just make sure not to keep a schedule when letting the dog out if it’s an indoor dog.
 Letting them out at random will ensure the hawks remain cautious.

 Believe it or not, chickens are pretty intelligent, and roosters can be very protective.
-Whether you raise free-range chickens in an urban or rural setting, roosters will scan for birds of prey and guard chickens actively as long as a potential threat is present.
+Whether you raise free-range chickens in an urban or rural setting, roosters will scan for birds of prey and guard the hens actively as long as a potential threat is present.
 Not all roosters are excellent guards, so try to get one that exhibits protective qualities.

-A good scarecrow can protect against a wide range of crop-killing pests, but can also protect against birds of prey.
+As mentioned earlier, good scarecrow can protect against a wide range of crop-killing pests, but can also protect against birds of prey.
 You can also use an owl statue.
 Just be sure to move them around every few days, because hawks do pay attention and pick up on tricks quickly.
 Note that it’s best to use these deterrents alongside other methods for the best results.

 While some species, such as crows, love to collect shiny objects, hawks and other birds of prey will see a flash of light and think it’s food.
-Flying into a pie tin is very frustrating, so hawks may eventually look elsewhere for less metallic meals.
+Flying into a pie tin is very frustrating, so hawks may eventually look elsewhere for less metallic tasting meals.

-How to Attract Hawks (For Other Pest Control)
+How to Attract Hawks (For Pest Control)

 While we’ve spent most of this article talking about hawks as pests, there is another side to the coin.
 Many cities have imported red-tailed hawks to help control the rock dove (AKA pigeon) population.
 You can also make use of local hawks to take care of a variety of pest problems.